MattiaFiore/pytorch_backend/README.md

 # Next task that will be implemented

+*BACKEND*:
-- [ ] Create a queue to receive the packets
+- [ ] Add a way to filter out packets that are not needed in the receivingLoop
+- [ ] Use the prints only if specified in the execution in order to work only when debugging
-- [ ] Add the recev function
+- [ ] Fix return type of the recv function
-- [ ] Verify the correctness of receive through a python script
+- [ ] Remove unused variables

+*SWITCH*:
-- [ ] fix the wait after send finished (remove time.sleep(100))
+- [ ] Add parser

 # Important stuff that will be implemented after